 So, without further ado, we've listed some of the top VR systems available.
 Their prices range dramatically, and some haven't actually been officially launched yet, but they're all worth being aware of, as you'll be seeing a lot more of VR in 2017.

 Oculus Rift has probably commanded more headlines than any other VR system.
 First launched as a Kickstarter project and then acquired by Facebook, Oculus Rift is one of the most exciting VR systems you'll find.

 The system comprises a headset that's loaded with sensors, offering a display for each eye and integrated headphones.
-It comes with a camera to add more movement detection information and initially ships with an Xbox One controller prior to bespoke Oculus Touch controllers launching later in 2016.
+It comes with a camera to add more movement detection information and initially ships with an Xbox One controller prior, with bespoke Oculus Touch controllers costing £189.
 You will also need a high-spec PC to run Oculus Rift, however, and this isn't included in the £549 asking price for the kit.

 Oculus Rift is definitely in the premium VR category.

 HTC Vive is different from other VR systems because it gives you freedom to roam around a room.
-While other systems will allow you some movement, HTC Vive uses IR sensors mounted on walls to map your location in the physical space, integrating this into the virtual space.
-That allows for freedom of movement other systems currently don't offer.
+While other systems will allow you some movement, HTC Vive uses IR sensors mounted on walls to map your location in the physical space, integrating this into the virtual world.
 The downside is that you'll also need a big enough play space to use it in that fashion.

 The headset integrates a range of sensors, presenting the slick visuals to your eyes and you have to wear additional headphones to complete the picture.
 There are bespoke Vive hand controllers and their locations are also mapped within the 3D space, offering plenty of versatility when it comes to immersion and interactivity.